SyedIbrahimHamza/Student-Grade-Manager/README.md

 While building this project, I practiced:

-* Using Python lists to store multiple student records
+* Using Python lists to store multiple records
 * Using dictionaries to organize student information
 * Taking user input with `input()`
-* Using `for` loops to collect marks for five subjects
+* Using `for` loops to collect marks
 * Using `float()` to convert marks into numbers
 * Using `while` loops for menu control
-* Validating user input
+* Validating menu input
-* Using `for` loops to search through student records
+* Using `for` loops to search through records
-* Comparing roll numbers using conditional statements
+* Comparing strings and roll numbers
-* Performing case-insensitive string comparisons
+* Performing case-insensitive searches using `.lower()`
-* Using a Boolean variable such as `found` to track search results
+* Using Boolean variables such as `found`
-* Using `break` to stop a search after finding a matching roll number
+* Using `break` to stop a search
-* Checking whether a list is empty before displaying records
+* Checking whether a list is empty
+* Using `sum()` to calculate total marks
+* Calculating class averages
+* Finding the student with the highest marks
-* Appending dictionaries to a list
+* Creating a fail list using conditions
+* Using `None` to initialize the topper variable

 ## Project Status

 This project is currently **in progress**.

-### Implemented
+### Implemented Features

 * ✅ Add students
 * ✅ Store roll number, name, and marks
+* ✅ Store multiple students
 * ✅ View all students
 * ✅ Search by roll number
 * ✅ Search by name
 * ✅ Case-insensitive name search
+* ✅ Class report
+* ✅ Total marks calculation
+* ✅ Class average calculation
+* ✅ Topper identification
+* ✅ Fail list
 * ✅ Menu choice validation
 * ✅ Empty student list handling

 ### Not Yet Implemented

-The following options are currently displayed in the menu but their functionality has not yet been implemented:
+The following menu options are currently displayed but their functionality has not yet been implemented:

-* 🔄 Class Report
-* 🔄 Topper calculation
-* 🔄 Class average
-* 🔄 Fail list
 * 🔄 Delete Student
-* 🔄 Exit functionality
+* 🔄 Exit

 ## Future Improvements

 Planned improvements include:

-* Search students by partial name
-* Calculate total marks
-* Calculate student averages
-* Identify the class topper
-* Generate the class average
-* Generate a list of failing students
 * Delete student records
+* Add a proper exit option
 * Validate marks before storing them
+* Prevent marks below 0 or above 100
 * Prevent duplicate roll numbers
-* Add a proper exit option
 * Improve error handling for invalid mark input
+* Search students by partial name
+* Display individual student percentages
+* Add grades such as A, B, C, D, and F
+* Improve the class report
 * Improve the overall terminal interface

 ## Technologies Used